On symbol correspondences for quark systems I: Characterizations

 \section{Abstract}

-We present the characterization of symbol correspondences for mechanical systems that are symmetric under $SU(3)$, which we refer to as \emph{quark systems}.
-The quantum systems are the unitary irreducible representations of $SU(3)$, denoted by $Q(p,q)$, $p,q\in\mathbb N_0$, together with their operator algebras.
-We study the cases when the classical phase space is a coadjoint orbit: either the complex projective plane $\mathbb CP^2$ or the flag manifold that is the total space of fiber bundle $\mathbb CP^1\hookrightarrow \mathcal E\to \mathbb CP^2$.
+We present the characterizations of symbol correspondences for mechanical systems that are symmetric by $SU(3)$, which we refer to as \emph{quark systems}.
+The quantum quark systems are the unitary irreducible representations of $SU(3)$ of class $(p,q)$, $p,q\in\mathbb N_0$, together with their operator algebras.
+We study symbol correspondences from quantum operators to smooth functions on the phase space of a classical quark system, when such a phase space is a (co)adjoint orbit: either the complex projective plane $\mathbb CP^2$ or the flag manifold that is the total space of a fiber bundle $\mathbb CP^1\hookrightarrow \mathcal E\to \mathbb CP^2$.
 In the first case, we refer to pure-quark systems and the characterization of their correspondences is given in terms of characteristic numbers, similarly to the case of spin systems, cf. \cite{RS}.
-In the second case, we refer to generic quark systems and the characterization of their correspondences is given in terms of characteristic matrices, which introduces various novel features.
-Furthermore, we present the $SU(3)$ decomposition of the product of quantum operators and their corresponding twisted products of classical functions, for both pure and generic quark systems.
-In preparation for asymptotic analysis of these twisted products, we also present the $SU(3)$ decomposition of the pointwise product of classical functions.
+In the second case, we refer to general quark systems, particularly mixed-quark systems, and the characterization of their correspondences is given in terms of characteristic matrices, which introduces various novel features.
+Furthermore, we present the $SU(3)$ decomposition of the product of quantum operators and their corresponding twisted products of classical functions, for both pure and mixed quark systems.